tarantool/doc/doc/getting_started/using_package_manager.rst

 Starting Tarantool
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To start a Tarantool instance, say this:
+To start working with Tarantool, run a terminal and say this:

 .. code-block:: console

-    $ # if you downloaded a binary with apt-get or yum, say this:
-    $ /usr/bin/tarantool
+    $ tarantool
-    $ # if you downloaded and untarred a binary tarball to ~/tarantool, say this:
+    $ # by doing this, you create a new Tarantool instance
-    $ ~/tarantool/bin/tarantool

 Tarantool starts in the interactive mode and displays a prompt: